 Out of Patients

-This podcast, which is hosted by a 25+ year cancer survivor, is designed to help healthcare suck less.
-Episodes cover a range of topics, such as vaccines, cancer, applied psychology, and fertility.
+This long-running podcast hosted by a 25+ year cancer survivor is designed to help healthcare suck less.
+Episodes cover a range of topics, such as charity work, genetics, grief, sleep, health advocacy, and suppressed immune systems in a post-COVID world.

 Episode length: 30 minutes